postscripter8/czeska_ustawa_o_broni/zakon_o_strelnych_zbranich_a_strelivu_EN.md

 5. Act No. 359/2005 Coll. amending Act No. 40/1964 Coll. the Civil Code, as amended, and some related acts came into effect on the first day of the calendar month  following the date of its publication (1 October 2005).
 6. Act No. 444/2005 Coll. amending Act No. 531/1990 Coll. on territorial financial authorities, as amended and some related acts came into effect on 1 January 2006.
 7. Act No. 310/2006 Coll. on managing certain articles which can be used for defence and security purposes in the Czech Republic (the Act on Managing Dangerous Material) came into effect on 1 July 2006.
-8. Act No. 170/2007 Coll. amending some acts relating to the Czech Republic&#39;s accession to the Schengen area came into effect on the date that checks at the national  border were abolished, laid down in the Decision of the Council of the European Union concerning the entry into force of the Convention implementing the Schengen Agreement of 14 June 1985 between the Governments of the States of the Benelux Economic Union, the Federal Republic of Germany and the French Republic on the gradual abolition of checks at their common borders signed at Schengen in the Grand Duchy of Luxembourg on 19 June 1990, on the gradual abolition of checks at the national border of the Czech Republic (21 December 2007).
+8. Act No. 170/2007 Coll. amending some acts relating to the Czech Republic's accession to the Schengen area came into effect on the date that checks at the national  border were abolished, laid down in the Decision of the Council of the European Union concerning the entry into force of the Convention implementing the Schengen Agreement of 14 June 1985 between the Governments of the States of the Benelux Economic Union, the Federal Republic of Germany and the French Republic on the gradual abolition of checks at their common borders signed at Schengen in the Grand Duchy of Luxembourg on 19 June 1990, on the gradual abolition of checks at the national border of the Czech Republic (21 December 2007).
 9. Act No. 124/2008 Coll. amending Act No. 269/1994 Coll. on the Register of Criminal Records, as amended, and some other acts came into effect on 1 July 2008.
 10. Act No. 189/2008 Coll. amending Act No. 18/2004 Coll. on the recognition of professional qualifications and other competences of nationals of Member States of the European Union and nationals of other countries and on the amendment to some other acts (Act on the Recognition of Professional Qualifications), as amended, and other related acts came into effect on the first day of the calendar month following the date of its publication (1 July 2008).
 11. Act No. 274/2008 Coll. amending some acts in relation to the adoption of the Act on the Police of the Czech Republic came into effect on 1 January 2009.